Plasdom/SIKE/README.md

 > [!NOTE]
 > SIKE is a python package, intended to work with python>=3.11.
 It is recommended to create and activate a virtual environment with conda (e.g. `conda create -n sike python=3.11 && conda activate sike`) prior to following the quickstart steps below in order to avoid any conflicts with existing python environments.

+SIKE was developed to study the sensitivity of atomic rates to non-Maxwellian electron distributions in magnetic fusion plasmas.
+It is not as accurate as commonly used modelling databases such as ADAS, see the notebook and comparison plots in the benchmarking directory.

 ## Quickstart

 1. Clone or download the repository, open a terminal in the top-level directory and run: